Code-Institute-Submissions/physics-code/README.md

     - Will be able to try to hit a brake button as quick as they can but will be surprised to see the button appearing in a random location within the card;

     [![Physics Code game brake](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/images/user-stories/user-stories-game-brake.png "Physics Code first view game button for brake")](https://pauld0051.github.io/physics-code/game.html)

+    - Watch a short 7 second animation of the reaction time game being played;

     [![Physics Code game animation](https://i.gyazo.com/11957619f00a27f62c5ebb8a2e0e7a09.gif "Physics Code game animation sequence")](https://gyazo.com/11957619f00a27f62c5ebb8a2e0e7a09)